What is Zero-Touch Payment Processing?

 Zero-Touch Payment Operations

-Zero-Touch payment processing isn't only about collecting payments digitally; it's also about how you manage accounts receivable (A/R) for your business.
-It involves digitizing and automating your A/R process from the ground up in order to collect payments faster, safer, and more efficiently.
+Zero-Touch payment processing isn't only about collecting payments digitally; it's also about how you manage accounts receivable (AR) for your business.
+It involves digitizing and automating your AR process to collect payments faster, safer, and more efficiently.

 A Zero-Touch payment strategy can include a number of different features and customizations to help you: